 Rotating In New Offers

-Also, you can use other email capture techniques like a giveaway page (giving away free stays is a very good way to grow your list, but keep in mind many of those emails will never book) and encourage signups on your blog content as well.
+You can use other email capture techniques like a giveaway page.
+Giving away free stays is a very good way to grow your list, but keep in mind many of those emails will never actually book and are only there to try and win the free stay.